This is a rolling fund. Apply any time.

 The Ideas Program is open to anyone who:

-- Lives and works in Queensland (and has been a resident of the state for more than six months);
+- Lives and works in Queensland (and has been a resident of the state for at least six months immediately preceding the application);

 - Is an Australian resident working with someone in a key creative role (writer, director, producer) who lives and works in Queensland;

-- Can provide the required detail/documents for the program they are applying for – more information can be found on each of the program pages
+- Can provide the required detail/documents for the program they are applying for.

 - Owns the rights to the story they are telling